-- formal lectures to develop necessary theory and background, and expand your intellectual understanding, - supervised problem and laboratory classes to advance your practical skills and hands-on experience, - a field module, run typically in southern Europe, that integrates this theory and practice, building upon your direct observations in the field to advance your confidence and reinforce the knowledge gained during earlier classroom-based learning.
+- formal lectures to develop necessary theory and background, and expand your intellectual understanding, - supervised problem and laboratory classes to advance your practical skills and hands-on experience, - and field modules, run typically in the mountain belts and islands of southern Europe and in the highlands of Scotland, that integrate this theory and practice, building upon your direct observations in the field to advance your confidence and reinforce the knowledge gained during earlier classroom-basedlearning.

 Most modules involve both theory and practical elements in which the two teaching styles are blended together, so that both forms of learning typically occur within a single class-room session involving student participation integrated into formal lectures.
-The advantage of this approach is that learning is carefully scaffolded for the student, for example delivering new terminology, concepts and ideas at the beginning of a session, and then immediately reinforcing and integrating this information in a teacher-facilitated, student- focused practical lab class, where knowledge is applied to real-world problems.
-During most practical classes, graduate teaching assistants are on-hand to support the lecturer and to provide you with continuous opportunities to check and extend your understanding, ask questions, and engage in an informed and productive dialogue.
+The advantage of this approach is that learning is carefully scaffolded for the student, for example delivering new terminology, concepts and ideas at the beginning of a session, and then immediately reinforcing and integrating this information in a teacher-facilitated, student- focussed practical lab class, where knowledge is applied to real-world problems.
+During most practical classes, graduate teaching assistants are on-hand to support the lecturer and to provide you with continuous opportunities to check and extend your understanding, ask guestions, and engage in an informed and productive dialogue.

 You will often be encouraged to work in small groups during practical classes and to engage in discussion with your peers and teachers about the material covered.
-The learning gained from this combination of lecture and practical is supported and strengthened by small-group tutorials, group seminars, and computer-programming workshops.
-Ultimately, this blended approach to learning will help to make you into a professional geoscientist, confident in the necessary mathematics, physics and chemistry, able to write original computer programs, and with skills and knowledge applicable across the breadth of the Earth and planetary sciences.
+During taught fieldwork, novice geologists are immediately introduced to the professional standards and competencies expected by employers, and you will be working with established industry equipment, procedures and practices.
+The aim is to foster a sense of community amongst your peers, and to help you to develop your professional identity by working to professional standards from the outset.
+The learning gained from this combined lecture-practical-fieldwork approach are supported and strengthened by small-group tutorials, group seminars, and computer- programming workshops.
+Ultimately, this blended approach to learning will help to make you into a professional geologist, confident in the necessary mathematics, physics and chemistry, able to write original computer programs and with skills and knowledge applicable across the breadth of the Earth and planetarysciences.

-In year three, an independent laboratory project will occupy about a quarter of your total time; regular workshops will support you in this challenging endeavour.
+In year three, the independent field project will occupy about a quarter of your total time; regular workshops will support you in this challenging endeavour.
 In years three and four, formal teaching will also become more diverse and wide-ranging as you choose from a range of elective modules that typically span pure geology, geophysics, geochemistry, climate, environmental and engineering geology, the petroleum and mining industries, planetary science, and a range of transferable skills including management, business and technical writing.
 The elective modules introduce both depth and breadth to your studies - taking some subjects to the limits of what is currently known and understood, and introducing new topics in areas that you will not previously have studied in detail.
 These modules are designed to challenge you, and are taught using a diverse range of techniques - some will be strongly practical, others will be predominantly theoretical, and yet others will be project based.
+The third year is completed by an integrative field trip which has recently been run in Sardinia.